Analytics indexes

 Building the index

 Once population is complete, the index will build automatically.
 During this phase, training data source documents and Latent Semantic Indexing (LSI) are used to build the concept space based on the relationships between words and documents.
-Data source documents are mapped into the concept space, and noise words (very common words) are filtered from the index to improve quality.
+Data source documents are mapped into the concept space, and stop/noise words (very common words) are filtered from the index to improve quality.

 Please note that the index is unavailable for searching during this phase.